Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Overview of theoretical framework

 Like a hydrogen atom, muonium could be formed in two spin configurations.
 A spin-one triplet state $\ket{\mmuv}$ is called ortho-muonium, while a spin-zero singlet state $\ket{\mmup}$ is called para-muonium.
 In what follows, we will drop the superscript and employ the notation $\ket{\mmu}$ if the spin of the muonium state is not important for the discussion.

-Since $\Delta L=2$ interaction can change the muonium state into the anti-muonium one, the possibility to study muonium--anti-muonium oscillations arises.
-Theoretical analyses of conversion probability for muonium into antimuonium have been performed, both in particular new physics models~\cite{Pontecorvo:1957cp,Feinberg:1961zza,ClarkLove:2004,CDKK:2005,Li:2019xvv,Endo:2020mev}, and using the framework of effective theory~\cite{Conlin:2020veq}, where all possible BSM models are encoded in a few Wilson coefficients of effective operators.
+Since the interactions with $\Delta L_\ell=2$ can change the muonium state into the antimuonium one, the possibility to study muonium--antimuonium oscillations arises.
+Theoretical analyses of conversion probability from a muonium to an antimuonium have been performed, both in particular new physics models~\cite{Pontecorvo:1957cp,Feinberg:1961zza,ClarkLove:2004,CDKK:2005,Li:2019xvv,Endo:2020mev}, and using the framework of effective field theory~\cite{Conlin:2020veq}, where all possible BSM models are encoded in a few Wilson coefficients of effective operators.
 Observation of muonium converting into anti-muonium provides clean probes of new physics in the leptonic sector~\cite{Bernstein:2013hba,Willmann:1998gd}.